Opening Hours Open 7 days a week

 If the court enforces the order

-You can go back to the court if your ex-partner still does not do as the court ordered.
+You can return to court if your ex-partner still does not comply with the court's order.

 If the court does not enforce the order